 Hotjar and Lucky Orange are two of our favorite visual behavior analytics tools.
 These tools allow you to track how your website users actually interact with your page.
 This is done through heat maps & mouse/scroll recordings among other things.
 Google Analytics could tell you that people are exiting your site at a higher rate from a certain page.
 Adding visual behavior analytics can allow you to see why that is!

 SEO Analytics allow you to see what users are actually searching for, assess page SEO health, backlinks, and more.
-Our favorite tool for this is Semrush.
+We use several different platforms and applications for this.
+One of our favorite tools for this is Semrush.

 Social Media Analytics